infiniteflight/infiniteflight-docs/manual/pilot-user-interface/calibration.md

    Tip

    : Get into a comfortable position before tapping the screen so that the aircraft is configured properly.
 Need to recalibrate?
-No problem, just visit the pause screen! _\*Insert &#39;Pilot User Interface – Pause Screen&#39; hyperlink\*_
+No problem, just visit the pause screen!
+See [Pilot User Interface - Pause Menu](/docs/manual/pilot-user-interface/pause-menu).